-Riley is a second year neuroscience graduate student in the lab of Dr. Peter Calabresi.
+Riley is a third year neuroscience graduate student in the lab of Dr. Peter Calabresi.
 She worked with InPrint at Washington University in St. Louis during her undergraduate studies, which inspired her to start ReVision.
 Riley writes for the Biomedical Odyssey Blog and her personal blog, “Uneasy Lies the Crown”, and does freelance editing for a nonprofit.

 Areas of expertise: Neuroscience, Molecular Biology, Immunology, NSF GRFP